manuelbrauncoder/manuelbrauncoder/README.md

   <img alt="macos" src="https://img.shields.io/badge/mac%20os-000000?style=for-the-badge&logo=macos&logoColor=F0F0F0" />
 </p>

-### Currently, I am working on a Community Project.
-A Messenger like Slack or Discord.
-Build with Angular and Firebase. <a href="https://github.com/manuelbrauncoder/DA-Bubble">Click</a>
+### My newest project: A Messenger like Slack, build in a team of 3 Developers with Angular 18, TypeScript and Google Firebase <a href="https://da-bubble.manuel-braun.net/login">Live test</a>
 ##
 ## Check out my <a href="https://manuel-braun.net/">Portfolio</a>, to see my abilities in action.